 Lately, there is more competition in the remittance space by non-banks.
 These services claim to offer customers more convenience and lower money transfer fees.

 These companies may serve as an alternative instead of traditional providers for remittances.
 Full disclosure: I have not used these services, so I can’t verify the cost savings or efficiency.
 I do, however, think that learning more about different options may be helpful when comparing services.

 Don’t forget to bring your passport and ARC

-If you have a bank account in Korea, having a check card that you can use for public transportation is essential.
+If you have a bank account in Korea, having a check card for public transportation makes it easier to get around.
 Be aware: not all check cards automatically work with the card readers on the buses and the subway.
 You have to specifically ask your bank for one of these check/debit cards with a special chip that allows it to be used for public transportation.
 The KEB Hana Bank 1Q Check Card, for instance, allows customers to pay for public transportation and simply debits the total amount owed once a month.

 Having one of these special check cards is more convenient than using a *T-Money card, which must be recharged regularly.
 Plus, it can be risky if, for example, you run out of cash to recharge your card at night and miss the last subway train or bus.

 *T-money cards are rechargeable cards used for public transportation in Korea.